gisaia/ARLAS-server/docs/arlas-server-configuration.md

 ## ARLAS configuration file

+ARLAS server is configured with a yaml configuration file.

-The configuration of ARLAS related functions are described below.
-The other  module configurations are available online:
+External module configurations are available online:

 | Module | Link |
 | --- | --- |